 Assess existing options, and areas of agreement/disagreement.

-Provide the full CCWG-Accountability with brief summary of views and options.
+Provide the full CCWG-Accountability with a brief summary of views and options.

-Report to the CCWG-Accountability so that consensus can be assessed around how to respond to Stress Test 18, which identified the risk that GAC could change its decision-making rule and thereby require ICANN Board to arbitrate among sovereign governments.
+Report to the CCWG-Accountability so that consensus can be assessed around how to respond to Stress Test 18, which identified the risk that GAC could change its decision-making rule and thereby require the ICANN Board to arbitrate among sovereign governments.

 Within this Subgroup, the following conclusions were agreed upon: